bediger4000/squava2/README.md

 Can "cat" get the game, as in ordinary tic-tac-toe?
 I don't know.
 I've got lots of 25-move example games, all of them lost by the first player.

+## Playing the game

+I wrote an interactive player, and a program that matches two algorithmic players against each other.

+### Software Engineering

+`Player` interface

+Code for all algorithmic players in same package,
+I originally had them in separate packages.

+Board representation.

 ## Other Investigations